If you landed on this page, then one of the two things below must be true:

 You’ll find out below.

 In order to completely eradicate dust and keep it from coming back and collecting on your furniture and floors, you need to follow this easy 3-step plan outlined below.
-If you follow it exactly, you’ll have home dust under complete control.

 Note: If you have a dust allergy, always wear a protective face mask before doing any cleaning.
 This will prevent you from inhaling any dust that may be kicked up and keep you from an allergy attack.